Life OK

 Life OK was an Indian pay television channel owned by Star India.

-It was launched on 18 December 2011 replacing Star One.
+It was launched on 18 December 2011 at 1 AM replacing Star One.

 It also started airing in the United States on 1 March 2012, and in the United Kingdom and Ireland on 28 May of that same year.
 It launched its own high-definition feed in October 2012.